CookeRichard94/MD5-message-digest-algorithm/overview.md

 >>	right shift
 ~	bitwise NOT
 ```
-The four auxilary functions are described in the RFC document[1] as follows:
+The four auxiliary functions are described in the RFC document[1] as follows:
 ```
 F(X,Y,Z) = XY v not(X) Z
 X AND Y OR NOT X, AND Z